 - Poor credit performance with the lender

-- Not enough income, or debt-to-income ratio is too high
+- Not enough income or debt-to-income ratio is too high

-- Inability to verify personal or income information
+- Inability to verify personal information or income

 - Incomplete application